Do you know what to do when you're laid off?

 - Look into your state's qualifications for unemployment insurance.
 It may take some time to process the paperwork, so you want to get this going as soon as possible.

-- Think about a part-time position, consulting or temp work as a supplement during your search for a new position, BUT FIRST check your state's unemployment insurance regulations on part
+- Think about a part-time position, consulting or temp work as a supplement during your search for a new position, BUT FIRST check your state's unemployment insurance regulations on part time income.

 - Remember your 401(K) is your retirement security.
 As tempting as it may be to dip into it – Don't!